jakev/pyxamstore/README.md

 ## Usage
 ### Unpacking
-To use, simply unpack the required files and run the tool:

-    unzip base.apk assemblies/assemblies.blob assemblies/assemblies.manifest
-    cd assemblies/
+I recommend using the tool in conjunction with `apktool`.
+The following commands can be used to unpack an APK and unpack the Xamarin DLLs:

+    apktool d yourapp.apk
-    pyxamstore unpack
+    pyxamstore unpack -d yourapp/unknown/assemblies/

 Assemblies that are detected as compressed with LZ4 will be automatically decompressed in the extraction process.

 ### Repacking
-If you want to make changes to the DLLs within the AssemblyStore, you can use `pyxamstore` along with the `assemblies.json` generated during the unpack to create a new `assemblies.blob` file.
+If you want to make changes to the DLLs within the AssemblyStore, you can use `pyxamstore` along with the `assemblies.json` generated during the unpack to create a new `assemblies.blob` file(s).
 The following command from the directory where your `assemblies.json` file exists:

     pyxamstore pack

-From here you'll need to repackage/sign the APK.
+From here you'll need to copy the new manifest and blobs as well as repackage/sign the APK.

 # Additional Details
 Additional file format details can be found on my [personal website](https://www.thecobraden.com/posts/unpacking_xamarin_assembly_stores/).